usamabilal/SALURBAL_MS10/README.md

 # SALURBAL_MS10
-Repository for the article Life expectancy is highly heterogeneous 363 cities in 9 Latin American Countries: the SALURBAL project.
+Repository for the article Life expectancy and mortality profiles are highly heterogeneous in Latin American 363 cities: the SALURBAL project.
 Article available at: PENDING

 **Files:**

 * _Data_Management.R_: Contains data management, from SALURBAL harmonized data to data in 5-year age groups, sex, and city, with the list of years for each country, and the distribution of undercounting factors.
+Contains the code to calculate undercounting factors.
 Also prepares predictors data.
-* _LE_Estimation.R_: Contains the estimation of life expectancy, both for the main analysis and for the two sensitivity analysis (Hill and Murray age bands).
+* _LE_Estimation.R_: Contains the estimation of life expectancy.
+* _Cause_Specific_Estimation.R_: Contains the code to clean harmonized SALRUBAL data into cause-specific mortality.
-* _Analysis.R_: Contains all the study analyses, descriptive and regression models.
+* _Analysis.R_: Contains all analysis for the paper.
 Also saves data for the online app.
-* _Undercounting_estimation.R_: Contains the code to calculate undercounting factors.
 * _MS10_SALURBAL_Helper.R_* Contains a few helper functions.
 * _MS10/app.R_: Contains the Shiny app available at http://apps.uhcdata.org/app/salurbal_ms10